jenspetersen/gqn-pytorch/README.md

 ### Running

 1. Download the data from [here](https://console.cloud.google.com/storage/browser/gqn-datasets).
 By default the loader will assume that the data folder is on the same level as this repository.
 You can also set the data location from the CLI.
+To unpack the data, use pigz with as many processes as you can afford.

+        pigz -p PROCESSES -d data_folder/*

 2. Install dependencies (if you work with virtualenv or conda, it's probably good practice to set up a new environment first).